borkdude/boot-bundle/README.md

 (reset! boot-bundle/bundle-file-path "../bundles.edn")
 ```

 to specify the location of the bundle file.
+Searching the local file system has priority over searching the classpath.

 Then run boot as you normally would.
 Everything just works.
 It's just data.